 The minimum load for a full-time graduate student is 9 graduate credit hours per semester.
 No more than 12 hours per semester may be carried without the permission of the GPD.
 In summer sessions 6 credit hours constitute a full load.
-Graduate students with teaching or research assistantship with 20 hours per week must register for at least 9 hours (three hours for summer).
-All doctoral students who have successfully advanced to candidacy and only need to complete their dissertation must register for at least one graduate credit hours each semester (fall, spring, and summer) until the degree is completed.
+Graduate students with teaching or research assistantship must register for at least 9 hours (three hours for summer).
+All doctoral students who have successfully advanced to candidacy and only need to complete their dissertation must register for at least one graduate credit hour each semester (fall, spring, and summer) until the degree is completed.